fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * Alhazen
 * Ibn Khaldun

-paper production from China, translation of Ancient Greek philosophers' works and other, House of Wisdom in Baghdad,
+Paper production from China, translation of Ancient Greek philosophers' works and other, House of Wisdom in Baghdad.

 </details><details><summary>